 So I have a pretty dramatic testimony, and I plan to be raw about it here in hopes of inspiring you.
 I’ve made a TON of financial mistakes and just recently discovered FI and before that Dave Ramsey.
 This has all occurred in my late 30’s/early 40’s.
 I’m a late bloomer.

 Where I’m From

 I grew up in middle-class America and somehow felt like everyone but me got the manual to life.
 I mostly figured things out but developed poor money habits, lived self-destructively and drank/drugged too much.
 Unfortunately, I was really good at making things look pretty on the outside, so I flew under the radar for far too long.
-Fortunately, in my mid 30's I hit a hard bottom.
+In my mid 30’s I hit a hard bottom.

 Smoke and Mirrors

 I grew up with a lot of unwarranted insecurities.
 I fell into the lie that I was unworthy unless I could be perfect.
 I found an escape from this self-imposed pressure in, you guessed it, alcohol and drugs.
 When I drank/drugged, I became all that I thought I wasn’t, funny, pretty, and secure.

 I was a high functioning alcoholic/addict.
 Very few people knew I had a problem, at least not until the end.
 In my 20’s & 30’s, I did some successful stuff–finished undergrad and grad school maintained my evolving career and participated in some healthy relationships.

 However, I also did some unsuccessful stuff–married & divorced, filed bankruptcy took out loans, bought what I couldn’t afford on credit, hated myself, and participated in abusive relationships.
 I ultimately became reliant on substances to wake, get through the day, and sleep.
 In the end, it was a sad existence and I often looked in the mirror and said, “I hate you.”